 This dish serves as delicious leftovers for the rest of the week, which means that you don’t have to worry about dinner (if it lasts that long)!

 So if you’ve got a craving for pizza but don’t want to make the actual pie, then try these easy One Pan Pizza Pasta!
 I guarantee it will be a meal-time winner!

-Looking for more pizza recipes?
+Looking for more easy pizza recipes?
 I’ve got you covered!

 - Barbecue Chicken Pita Pizza